george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 2
 not specified if 'A' and 'A?' should be blocked/allowed.
 In case 'A' is quick win and it's implemented.
 Second case (A?) i would see as also required.

+## Iteration 4
+we count only allowed words